The Forest Restoration for Eco-learning At Sri Nakhon Khuean Khan Park Project

 This 11,000-rai green area was lauded by Time magazine in 2006 as "The Best Urban Oasis of Asia" — the key word is "oasis", the "lungs" that produce oxygen for the city of seven million people for nine months in a year thanks to seasonal winds.
-In the face of global warming and its worldwide impact, the area helps trap over 6,000 tonnes of carbon dioxide per year, according to a 2011 study by Thailand Greenhouse Gas Management Organisation (Public Organisation) and Kasetsart University's Faculty of Forestry.
+In the face of global warming and its worldwide impact, the area helps trap over 6,000 tons of carbon dioxide per year, according to a 2011 Study by Thailand Greenhouse Gas Management Organisation (Public Organisation) and Kasetsart University's Faculty of Forestry.

-Result of the continuous monitoring by Faculty of Forestry, Kasetsart University in last 4 years demonstrates that biodiversity in these 3 forests has been increased i.e. the average biomass of mangrove forest is increased to 16.14 tons per rai or 57.2% increase, the average biomass of freshwater swamp forest is increased to 11.83 tons per rai or 21.7% increase and the average biomass of rainforest and is increased to 11.53 tons per rai or 20.6% increase.
+Result of the continuous monitoring by Faculty of Forestry, Kasetsart University in last 4 years demonstrates that biodiversity in these 3 forests has been increased i.e. the average biomass of mangrove forest is increased to 16.14 tons per rai or 57.2% increase, the average biomass of freshwater swamp forest is increased to 11.83 tons per rai or 21.7% increase and the average biomass of rainforest is increased to 11.53 tons per rai or 20.6% increase.
 As per the monitoring result, number of plant species have been increased from 90 in 2014 to 118 species in 2017 or 31.1% increase.

 Bang Kachao sub-district, Phra Pradaeng district, Samut Prakan 10130